Serving radio operators in Johnson County, Tennessee and surrounding areas

-We meet in person on the second Tuesday from May through November at 7 pm (19:00) ET.
+We meet in person on the second Tuesdays at 7 pm (19:00) ET.
 Meetings are to be held at the JCARC clubhouse, 2057 Berry Branch Road, Mountain City.
-For January through March, we will meet on the second Saturday at 2 pm (14:00) at the JCARC Clubhouse.

 All radio operators or those interested in learning more are welcome to attend our monthly meetings.

 New or Renewing member of ARRL, the American Radio Relay League?
 JCARC can receive $15 or $5 for ARRL memberships.
 See the MEMBERS page for more info.

 This year's July Fourth Parade in Mountain City had the Johnson County Amateur Radio Club monitor the parade route as a safety and security measure.
 At the end of the parade route, in Ralph Stout Park, several JCARC members staffed a booth for citizens to find out about amateur radio and SkyWarn weather spotting.
 We had several rigs out for demonstration, including a mobile dual-band and handheld tri-band radio.
 Another radio connected to the internet was running Digital Mobile Radio to make contacts across the U.S.